 Organic Brown Rice Udon

-Although most udon noodles are made entirely from wheat flour, Mitoku’s brown rice udon, developed especially for the natural foods market, adds brown rice flour to the mix, creating a nutritionally wholesome product that low in fat, high in complex carbohydrates, and contains the complementary amino acids of rice and wheat.
+Although most udon noodles are made entirely from wheat flour, Mitoku’s brown rice udon, developed especially for the natural foods market, adds brown rice flour to the mix, creating a nutritionally wholesome product that is low in fat, high in complex carbohydrates, and contains the complementary amino acids of rice and wheat.

 Mitoku’s udon noodles are made from a combination of whole wheat and unbleached wheat flour, producing a thick, white-colored noodle resembling linguine.
 These delicately crafted noodles are soft and chewy with a smooth texture and satisfyingly umami-rich flavour.
 Udon noodles are easy to prepare and versatile, working well in broths, with dipping sauce, or pan-fried.